hugoroy/hroy.eu/tips/webos-touchpad-restore.markdown

 Plug in your HP Touchpad (ideally with the HP stock charger) in a good old electrical outlet.
 Leave it there for a couple of days or more.

-If you get a bit of white light going back and forth within the front button (a.k.a. the "**Home**" button), then things are looking good: keep it on.
+If you get a bit of white light going back and forth within the front button (a.k.a. the "**Home**" button), then things are looking good: keep it on like this.

+When your device's battery is well charged, you should see a boot-looping HP logo or something.
+But to be clear: if you still see the bit of white light going back and forth, it means you need to let your device charge some more.

-For me, leaving it like this for 3 days was enough.
+For me, leaving it charging like this for 3 days was enough.
+If that does not work for you: maybe you should check your USB cable or the charger and use alternatives.

 # Step 1: Install `novacom`/`novaterm` {#step-1}